 Regent's Canal runs through the north end of Camden Town.
 The canal offers pleasure boat trips from Camden Lock, and the waterbus service operates between Maida Vale and Camden.
 The canal's towpath is one of the busiest cycle routes.

 Walking is a great way to experience the true essence of Camden and its fun, lively atmosphere.
-So whether they are the green spaces, celebrated streets, alternative lifestyle or the stupendous architecture, walking helps you uncover the hidden gems scattered in the borough.
+So whether they are the green spaces, famous streets, alternative lifestyle or spectacular architecture, walking helps you uncover the hidden gems scattered in the borough.

 At night, walk around streets that are well lit, such as Camden High Street.
 If you feel apprehensive, it is better to take a taxi.
 While buying goods, remember to buy originals since fake versions are found in plenty in Camden.
-Fake electronics, DVDs, if bought, are of awful quality and they cannot be refunded either.
+Fake electronics, DVDs, if bought, are of awful quality, and they cannot be refunded either.